Jason Kidd: New York Knicks (2012–2013)

 On July 12, 2012, Kidd signed with the New York Knicks.
 After making a verbal commitment to re-sign with the Mavericks, Kidd changed his mind and decided to sign a 3-year deal with the Knicks.
 Kidd was expected to act as a mentor to Jeremy Lin but after Lin left to the Houston Rockets, it was assumed that Kidd would serve as a backup to Raymond Felton at the point guard position.
 During the preseason however, the Knicks head coach Mike Woodson decided to start the season with both playmakers in the starting lineup and Kidd adjusting more to the shooting guard role.

-With the new backcourt duo in the lineup, the Knicks opened the 2012–13 season with an 18–5 record while Kidd averaging 9.0 points per game on 44 percent three-point shooting in the first two months of the season.
+With the new backcourt duo in the lineup, the Knicks opened the 2012–13 season with an 18–5 record while Kidd averaged 9.0 points per game on 44 percent three-point shooting in the first two months of the season.
 Nearly 40 years old, Kidd was asked to play almost 33 minutes per game in December.
 New York finished the season with 54 wins, an 18-game jump from the previous season.
 It was their first 50-win season since 1999–2000.
 The Knicks advanced to the second round of the playoffs, but lost to the Indiana Pacers in six games.
 Kidd struggled during the playoffs, when he was held without a field goal in his last 10 playoff games.
 It was believed that overworking Kidd during the regular season had strongly affected his performance in the second half of the season and left him burned out for the playoffs.
 Kidd retired on June 3, 2013, after one season with the Knicks and 19 seasons in the NBA.
 His announcement came two days after 1995 co-Rookie of the Year Grant Hill retired.